blackdwarf/blackdwarf.github.io/about/index.md

 opinions of my employer.
 I know, sounds cheesy, but I have to have it on there somewhere.

-This blog is built using the amazing [Jekyll]() static site/blog generator, and hosted on [GitHub Pages](https://pages.github.com/).
+Blog is built using the amazing [Jekyll]() static site/blog generator, and hosted on [GitHub Pages](https://pages.github.com/).

 It is also using a very pretty theme called [Hyde](https://github.com/poole/hyde)